TPE’s Home Studio setup

 About The Podcast Editor

 After starting his radio show and podcast DC Entrepreneur in 2015, he began purchasing recording equipment so that he had a fully-functioning home office to edit podcasts from, along with investing in field audio equipment.
-After completing the last season of his show in 2020, he’s been helping edit other people’s audio, going on tape syncs, and helping people launch their podcasts.
+After wrapping the final season of his show in 2020 and stepping away from the mic to help with the behind the scene production work, he’s been helping edit other people’s audio, performing tape syncs, participating in community audio-maker events, and helping people launch their podcasts.

 George can help you start a podcast, edit your content, manage production of an existing show, or help you find the throughline in your many hours of tape.
 You can hear his mixing work as the post production editor of the first season of the Code Story podcast hosted by tech entrepreneur Noah Labhart.
-He's also helped consult for The Economic Club of New York, and The Real Recruiting Story podcast.
+He's consulted for The Economic Club of New York and The Bulwark, performed field recording for AUSA’s Army Matters Podcast, and edited The Real Recruiting Story The NY Launch Pod podcasts.

 Mixer.png